seamusprs/spotyour/README.md

 ### Project idea: Personalized Spotify Playlist Stats & Quiz: Spot your Spotify.

 A package that contains two subpackages: stats and quiz.
 Stats allows users to gain insights about their Spotify playlist such as top artist, longest song, slowest song, etc. Quiz allows users to enter a game where they will be questioned on how well they know their playlist.
-The program will read a CSV file of the user playlist that users can obtain using Exportify.
+The program will read a CSV file of the user playlist that users can obtain using Exportify. *For testing purposes, users can press `enter` when prompted the CSV file since a test playlist is included in the package.*

 **Package**: spotyourspotify
   - **Subpackage**: stats: contains all the code for parsing and analysing playlist